Purviharniya/Fake-news-detection/README.md

-<h2> Fake News Detection - ML IA 2 </h2>
+<h1> Fake News Detection - ML IA 2 </h1>

 ---

-A comparison of various classification algorithms to determine the best for out dataset.
+A comparison of various classification algorithms to determine the best for our dataset.
+The results are as follows:

 ---